-Babies are adorable and snuggly for sure, but, let’s face it, they can be a bit boring to hang out with.
+Babies are adorable and snuggly for sure, but let’s face it, they can be a bit boring to hang out with.
 And since they’re not very mobile, finding things for babies to do in Singapore can be a challenge.
 Heading to parks and shopping malls with your stroller at the ready is an option, but they’re not the best place for bubba to stretch their legs and get some tummy time.
-Our tiny humans need a special place that will help support and encourage them developmentally and we know just the thing: indoor playgrounds!
-Packed with toys, soft landings and stimulation for kids of all ages, these are the ones we especially love for smaller tots (just don’t forget to read our survival guide for mums while you’re at it)…
+Our tiny humans need a special place that will help support and encourage them developmentally.
+Luckily, we know just the thing: indoor playgrounds for babies!
+Packed with toys, soft landings and stimulation for kids of all ages, these are the soft play areas in Singapore we especially love.
+Just don’t forget to read our survival guide for mums while you’re at it!

 Buds by Shangri-La

-If you’ve checked out our full review of Buds by Shangri-la, you’ll know we’re definitely excited about this mother of all indoor playgrounds at the Shangri-La.
+If you’ve checked out our full review of Buds by Shangri-la, you’ll know we’re obsessed with this mother-of-all indoor playgrounds at the Shangri-La.
 Buds has got something for every age, including a toddler zone for kids aged four years and below.
-Equipped with a ball pit, piano floor, interactive wall buttons and all sorts of playground equipment, including harnesses for bouncing babies, Buds is our new best buddy when it comes to a paradise for tiny humans.
+Equipped with a ball pit, piano floor, interactive wall buttons and all sorts of playground equipment (including harnesses for bouncing babies) Buds is our new best buddy when it comes to soft play paradise for tiny humans.

-Amazonia has had an extensive refurb and the result is a super-duper arctic-themed space, complete with an eight-metre-high wave slide (supposedly the largest in Singapore!) if bub is brave enough to tackle it in the safety of your lap!
+Amazonia has a super-duper arctic-themed space, complete with an eight-metre-high wave slide (supposedly the largest in Singapore!) if bub is brave enough to tackle it in the safety of your lap!
 While older kids will love shooting hoops in the trampoline area that’s decked out with basketball rings and the video interactive wall, teenier tots are also catered to.
 The special toddler play area for kids aged up to three years is fully padded and boasts interactive play panels, a ball pit and a mini slide, as well as airplane-esque baby swings.
-Good luck reining Bub’s excitement in while you take off your sandals and don the socks – the toddler area is right by the shoe racks!
+Good luck reining bub’s excitement in while you take off your sandals and don the socks – the toddler area is right by the shoe racks!

 Little Bear’s House